 SWOT strengths and weaknesses are generally internal factors, whereas opportunities and threats are generally external factors.
 Your organization’s assets, processes, and people fall into strengths and weaknesses, whereas changes in the market, industry competition, and the economy are considered opportunities and threats.

 Strengths are obviously things your business does well, or things that make your organization unique.
+This should be internally focused.

 What makes your company “tick?”
 What do you do better than others?
 What drives your business?

 Weaknesses are areas to improve.
 Remember to encourage honesty when discussing your weaknesses—a SWOT Analysis is only effective if the information gathered is accurate and truthful.
+Again, weaknesses should be internally focused.

 What systems, procedures, or resources are hindering your success?
 What weaknesses do your competitors see when they view your business?